douglasdaly/frequent/docs/usage/pattern.unit_of_work.rst

 The point is, we won't wind up in some in-between state where the user is added but the associated profile is not (or vice-versa).

-This also allows us to de-couple the details of our storage back-end from the business-logic of the application.
-We can easily swap out the SQLAlchemy-based ``MyUnitOfWork`` for any other
-:obj:`UnitOfWork <frequent.unit_of_work.UnitOfWork>` utilizing any type of
-storage system **without requiring any changes** to our ``create_new_user`` (or any other business) logic.
-The
-:obj:`UnitOfWork <frequent.unit_of_work.UnitOfWork>` provides a standardized
-way of interacting with our persistence layer.

 Useful Links